 Admiration for nature is a trait of rather recent origin.
-The pioneer thought of nature as an enemy to be fought and conquered and tamed, and if not tamable to be excluded.
-With the development of technology and the freeing of people from the constant drudgery of making a living and originating in assumed the compulsion, stemming from / necessity, to use or destroy all things, they carth can afford the time and leisure to look at the world around them with less predatory and less acquisitive eyes.
+The pioneer thought of nature as an enemy to be fought and conquered and tamed and if not tamable to be excluded.
+With the development of technology and the freeing of people from the constant drudgery of making a living and the compulsion, originating in necessity, to use or destroy all things, they can afford the time and leisure to look at the earth around them with less predatory and less acquisitive eyes.
 Not many generations ago men began to look at nature with a new awareness and a new kind of awe.
-Its mysteries were not always taken for granted as men's minds began to recognize the dwerse. greatest mystery of all, the existence of multitudinous, infinitely d forms in which living nature exhibits its face.
-And with the recognition of this mystery, with the overwhelming awe of sudden understanding, and paradoxically simultaneous incomprhension, of the unending complexity and unity of nature, grew a sense of the incredible beauty of it all.
-Thoreau devoted most of his short life, onehundred years ago, to admiring nature.
+Its mysteries were not always taken for granted as men's minds began to recognize the greatest mystery of all, the existence of multitudinous, infinitely diverse forms in which living nature exhibits its face.
+And with the recognition of this mystery, with the overwhelming awe of sudden understanding, and paradoxically simultaneous incomprehension, of the unending complexity and unity of nature, grew a sense of the incredible beauty of it all.
+Thoreau devoted most of his short life, one hundred years ago, to admiring nature.
 And since his time it has become at least fashionable to profess appreciation of the natural world, and at most a matter of inner satisfaction and spiritual fulfillment to commune with nature.